reinterpretcat/vrp/README.md

 For general installation steps and basic usage options, please check next sections.
 More detailed overview of features and full description of the usage is presented in [A Vehicle Routing Problem Solver Documentation](https://reinterpretcat.github.io/vrp).

+Probably, the easiest way to learn how to use the solver, would be to play with [interactive tutorial](https://github.com/reinterpretcat/vrp/tree/master/examples/python-interop/tutorial.ipynb), written as jupyter notebook.

 # Installation